 NSIR data and analyses inform quality improvement activities at all levels — from ward or unit projects to pan-Canadian initiatives — to foster improvements in health care delivery.

 CIHI has a number of other health services databases that contain quality-of-care information.
-These are described in detail in Types of Care.
+More information can be found at CIHI’s Data Holdings webpage.